aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/docs/alarm-sop.md

 - **Health comes entirely from continuously-emitted metrics.** Alarm on these (namespace `KinesisVideoSDKCanary`), all emitted throughout the soak.
 Thresholds are set off the 2026-09-03 16.6h soak, so they are calibrated against observed behaviour rather than guessed;
   the rate each one was actually running at is in the last column.
+That run is written up in [soak-2026-09-03-findings.md](soak-2026-09-03-findings.md) — read it before changing a threshold here, since it is where the numbers below come from.

   **Page (ingest broken — the soak has stopped proving anything):**